LD4P/arm/modeling_recommendations/custodial_history.md

 <a name="RequeststoLibraryofCongress">Requests to Library of Congress</a>
 -----------
+**bf:custodialHistory**

-- Change bf:custodialHistory into an object property
+- Change bf:custodialHistory into an object property, as in [Term Specifications](#TermSpecifications) below.
+  - If LC does not approve this request, ArtFrame/RareMat will define these terms in a namespace TBD for its Exhibition ontology.

+**Define custodial history-related classes**

-- Define the following classes:
+- Define the following classes as in [Term Specifications](#TermSpecifications) below.
-> - bf:CustodialHistory
+- bf:CustodialHistory
-> - bf:CustodialEvent
+- bf:CustodialEvent

-If LC does not approve these requests, RareMat/ArtFrame will define these terms in a namespace TBD.
-In either case, we will define:
+  - If LC does not approve this request, ArtFrame/RareMat will define these terms in a namespace TBD for its Exhibition ontology.

-- Event types (detailed below)
-- Activity types (detailed below)
+**bf:Event**

+- The definition of bf:Event is “Something that happens at a certain time and location, such as a performance, speech, or athletic
+  event, that is documented by a resource.”
+We request removal of the phrase “that is documented by a resource,” allowing events to be modeled in contexts other than as the event content of a work.
+  - If this recommendation is accepted, we will use bf:Event and define a subclass ex:ExhibitionEvent.
+Otherwise, we will use
+    schema:Event and its subclass schema:ExhibitionEvent.
+  - In either case, we will define the [Event types detailed below](#TermSpecifications).
+- Our ultimate recommendation would be to remove bf:Event and implement or use an Event ontology (so far we have not identified
+  a suitable existing one), but this is a complex project and likely far in the future.

 <a name="TermSpecifications">Term Specifications</a>